 When the Trader Service processes a query, it gathers a sequence of offers together by narrowing down the set of all potential offers in all linked traders.
-The Trader Service uses query input to determine the following:

-- 1. Uses the service name to determine if an offer is of an appropriate service type. - 2.
-Uses the property constraints to determine if the offer matches the criteria specified by the client. - 3.
-Uses preferences to determine the order in which to place the offer in the sequence of offers created. - 4.
+The Trader Service uses query input to determine the following: 1.
+Uses the service name to determine if an offer is of an appropriate service type.
+2. Uses the property constraints to determine if the offer matches the criteria specified by the client.
+3. Uses preferences to determine the order in which to place the offer in the sequence of offers created.
 Uses desired properties to determine which of the offer's property values (if any) are returned.
+The Trader Service uses policies to control its behavior.
+For example, the maximum number of offers that can be searched for.
+You can also include one or more policies and values in a query to control the search behavior for a specific query.